 One of the most common methods to address unpaid tax debt involves entering a repayment plan.
 For example, the IRS offers a long-term payment plan (more than 120 days).
 To enter into a long-term repayment plan, a taxpayer must have filed all required returns and owe less than $25,000 in combined tax, penalties, and interest.

 A second option for resolving unpaid tax debt involves an offer in compromise.
 An offer in compromise allows a taxpayer to settle your tax debt for less than the full amount owed.
 The IRS generally does not accept settlement offers but will consider an Offer in Compromise based on its standards for qualification and repayment.
 Before applying for an Offer in Compromise, a taxpayer must file all required tax returns.

 When applying for an Offer in Compromise, a taxpayer may need to make an initial payment.
-Further, the IRS will look at several factors regarding the tax debt, such as whether there is a doubt as to liability:
+Further, the IRS will look at several factors regarding the tax debt.
+This includes whether there is a doubt as to liability:

 - If there is a doubt that the amount owed is fully collectible